EKGF/make/README.md

 ### On Windows:

 If you have ["Chocolatey"](https://chocolatey.org/install) installed you can simply use:

 ```
 choco upgrade chocolatey
 choco install make
 ```

+## How to contribute

+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines on how to contribute to this repository, including setting up GPG signing and using conventional commits.

 Articles: